 Summer (June-August): Temperatures typically range from 20-30°C (68-86°F).
 This is the hottest period, often along with high humidity.
-Afternoon storms occur frequently, bringing brief but intense downpours that clear the air.
+Afternoon thunderstorms occur frequently, bringing brief but intense downpours that clear the air.
 These storms usually pass quickly.
 Evenings remain warm and comfortable.

 Water Activities: Summer (July-August) offers the hottest water temperatures for swimming, kayaking, wakeboarding, and other water sports.